-First of all make sure you got WLC’s CIMC port connected to network & you can access that IP address via https.
-If you haven’t configure it at all default admin/password combination should work in general.
+First of all, make sure you got WLC’s CIMC port connected to the network & you can access that IP address via https.
+If you haven’t configured it at all default admin/password combination should work in general.
 If that does not work for you & you haven’t set it up earlier try “cisco1234“.
 You know why when you read below field notice.

 FN64093 – UCS-C series default password incorrect for units shipped 17 Nov 2015 – 6 Jan 2016

-It is always recommend to configure CIMC IP address, that can easily remember which WLC you connect to.
+It is always recommended to configure CIMC IP address, that can easily remember which WLC you connect to.

 (WLC1) >show interface summary Interface Name Port Vlan Id IP Address Type Ap Mgr Guest -------------------------------- ---- -------- --------------- ------- ------ ----- management LAG 1000 x.x.x.200 Static Yes No redundancy-management LAG 1000 x.x.x.201 Static No No